top of page

 So if that doesn’t work, what does?

-Like I said, we have the benefit of actual communication, so if your partner was confused about you wandering off, instead of yanking your chain, they should’ve communicated their concern of you wandering off (or said that the vase you were looking at was hideous).
+Like I said, we have the benefit of actual communication, so if your partner was confused about you wandering off, instead of yanking your chain, they should’ve clearly communicated their concern:

 When we are training, we are building a relationship with our dogs.
 It’s not an alpha or DOM relationship.
-It’s communication and comprehension being used together.
+It’s communication and perception being used together.

-When I work with your dog, and they FINALLY get it, and perform the behavior that I’ve been asking for, you can bet your ass I am going to be their #1 (okay, maybe #2 in line of you!) fan and be excited!
-A "hell yes" may even slip out!
+When I work with your dog, and they FINALLY get it, and perform the behavior that I’ve been asking for, you can bet your ass something like “Hell yeah!” is going to be said loudly and with great enthusiasm.
+You and I are going to be your dog's biggest cheerleader!!

 “But why the language, JC?!”